Away from the workshop. Shipping resumes June 22nd. Orders welcome.

 How it works

-The Present is a silent, battery-powered wall clock with no apps, updates, or notifications to distract you.
+The Present is a silent, battery-powered wall clock with a single hand that completes one revolution every 365.24 days.

 The Present annual wall clock in glass and steel, front view, displayed above a bookshelf in a home interior.